 According to the Wikipedia definition, this is the practice of borrowing funds for individual borrowers or businesses through an online platform that directly connects them with lenders.

-Companies providing such loans work entirely online, with their lower operating costs allowing them to borrow money - very often at a far lower price than traditional financial institutions.
+Companies providing such peer to peer loans work entirely online, with their lower operating costs allowing them to borrow money - very often at a far lower price than traditional financial institutions.

 Thus, borrowers benefit from lower interest rates, and lenders achieve higher returns on their capital than other savings products.